Stamina is the ability to sustain a high level of physical energy throughout the week.

 Clutter drains stamina.

-What would your life feel like, if you were living it free of clutter?
+What would your life feel like if you lived it free of clutter?

 It’s strange to think that much of the stuff we own ends up one day in a landfill.

-I aspire to minimalism, yet am astonished how much ‘stuff’ we have accumulated in our home.
-I am re-inspired to move toward simplicity!
+I aspire to minimalism, yet am astonished by how much ‘stuff’ we have accumulated in our home.
+I am re-inspired to move toward simplicity.

-The word possession can mean either the state of possessing items, or the state of being possessed.
+The word possession can mean either the state of possessing items or being possessed.
 Think about that for a moment.

-In our modern culture, it often means both simultaneously, for the articles we own take up physical and psychic space.
-In other words, sometimes we don’t own stuff – our stuff owns us.
+In our modern culture, it often means both simultaneously because the articles we own take up physical and psychic space.
+In other words, sometimes we don’t own stuff – our stuff owns us: